Amazon Managed Streaming for Apache Kafka (MSK) - Service Level Agreement

 Amazon MSK SLA Exclusions

-- “Availability” means the percentage of all Requests processed by your Amazon MSK account during each 5-minute interval that do not fail with Errors.
+- “Availability” is calculated separately for Amazon MSK provisioned cluster, serverless cluster, and connector Multi-AZ Deployments and means the percentage of all Requests processed by your Amazon MSK account during each 5-minute interval that do not fail with Errors.
 If you did not make any Requests in a given 5-minute interval, that interval is assumed to have 100% Availability.

 - An “Error” is any Amazon MSK API Request that returns a 500 or 503 error code, as described in the Amazon MSK Common Errors page on the AWS Site, any Apache Kafka API Request that returns the 2, 8, 9, 15, 56, 72 error codes, or an Apache Kafka API Request that upon retry returns the 19 and 20 error codes as described in the Apache Kafka site (https://kafka.apache.org/protocol.html#protocol_error_codes).